The Process is the Art An Interview with Douglas Pexa

 I do not get into the full non-representational abstraction.
 I use abstraction as a tool to draw out forms and add surreal elements to the image.
 For me it is to draw both the left and right brains together for a moment.

+How would you describe your style as an artist?
 This is hard for me to say for sure, I feel it is somewhere between post-modernism, expressionism and surrealism, with a little influence coming out of my love for all art.

+I’ve noticed some recurring symbols in your artwork: the human heart, hands, and Russian letters.
+Can you explain the meaning of these symbols and why you use them frequently?
 The heart is a powerful symbol.
 It is the life force of all of us—our health as well as our well being.
 It also is a symbol of love and caring.
 It really is the symbol of our humanity.

 Hands can mean so many things also.
 In propaganda art it often has a connotation of power, such as in socialist art.
 We touch and explore with our hands discovering the world around us.
 The expression of love can be obtained in how we lay our hands on another or by holding hands with someone.
 Violence and hard work... and I could go on and on.